-What made you choose Solent's Warsash Maritime Academy?
+What made you choose Solent's Warsash School of Maritime Science and Engineering?

-I looked at my options, and looked at their reputation - this, for me, was what I wanted to be associated with.
+I looked at my options and looked at their reputation - this, for me, was where I wanted to be associated with.
 I genuinely believe I picked the best place, and the training I've received is unreal - so I'm glad I made the decision I've made.
 And I live down here now, as I fell in love with Southampton as well.